dalcalamarcos/aws-iac-showcase/README.md

+# AWS IaC Showcase - Free Tier Infrastructure Deployment

+This project demonstrates a fully modular and cost-free infrastructure deployment on AWS using Terraform.
+It is designed as a technical showcase for Infrastructure as Code (IaC), cloud architecture fundamentals, and container provisioning — all within the AWS Free Tier limits.

+## 🚀 Goals

+- Fully modular Terraform setup
+- Secure and minimal AWS architecture
+- Docker container provisioning via EC2
+- Zero-cost deployment on AWS Free Tier

+---

+## 🧱 Architecture Overview

-CIDR-planned to leave room for a future **private subnet** (e.g., `10.0.0.0/24`) for backend services, databases, or NAT Gateway setups.
+> 💡 _Note_: This project uses a single **public subnet** for simplicity.
+However, the VPC is CIDR-planned to leave room for a future **private subnet** (e.g., `10.0.0.0/24`) for backend services, databases, or NAT Gateway setups.
 This follows best practices in scalable infrastructure design.

 The networking layer includes: